 The regulation is not complex; it is easy to read and understand.
-The regulation was last reviewed and amended in 2016 and does not conflict with other state or federal regulation.
+The regulation was last reviewed on or around 1999 or 2000; it does not conflict with other state or federal regulation.
 There are no substantial changes in technology, economic conditions, or other factors that impact the importance of implementation of the regulation.

-Economic impact on small business generally is negligible because the regulation pertains specifically to the provision of vocational rehabilitation services to individuals who are blind, vision impaired, and deafblind.
+Economic impact on small business generally is negligible because the regulation pertains specifically to the provision of specialized rehabilitation teaching services to individuals who are blind, vision impaired, and deafblind.
 Additionally, members of the small business community have opportunity to make public comment during periodic review and annually as part of DBVI's conduct of public meetings.